vaughan189/graphql-learning/README.md

 # graphql-learning

-A list of all the apps created during my learning og GraphQL
+A list of all the apps created during my learning of GraphQL